ServiceNow/Fast-LLM/docs/developers/style-guide.md

 !!! warning "Configuration modules"

     Fast-LLM supports instantiation and validation of configurations with a barebone installation.
-    Because of this, modules that contain configuration classes (usually names `config.py`) should not include any top-level third-party import (except for those installed in the [barebone install](https://github.com/ServiceNow/Fast-LLM/blob/main/setup.cfg)), and the same applies for configuration initialization and validation methods.
+    Because of this, modules that contain configuration classes (usually named `config.py`) should not include any top-level third-party import (except for those installed in the [barebone install](https://github.com/ServiceNow/Fast-LLM/blob/main/setup.cfg)), and the same applies for configuration initialization and validation methods.
     Third-party import may be included in other methods if needed.